 Philodendron Spiritus Sancti can benefit from a trellis or support system to promote healthy growth and prevent the plant from becoming too heavy.
 A moss pole or stake can be used to provide support for the plant as it grows.

-3. How do I set up a hydroponic system for Philodendron Spiritus Sancti?
+How do You set up a hydroponic system for Philodendron Spiritus Sancti?

 To set up a hydroponic system for Philodendron Spiritus Sancti, first choose a container with adequate drainage holes and fill it with a nutrient-rich solution.
 Then, place the plant in a net pot filled with growing medium and submerge the pot in the solution.